ottomatica/docable-notebooks/README.md

 * If you have problems with `gyp` on MacOs, [see this simple guide](https://medium.com/flawless-app-stories/gyp-no-xcode-or-clt-version-detected-macos-catalina-anansewaa-38b536389e8d) for setting up/reinstalling CommandLineTools.
 * If updating existing repository, make sure to run `npm update && npm install` to get updates from modules.

+## Writing Notebooks

+**Quick Reference**:

+* Run commands in cell: `{type: 'command'}`.
+* Command modifiers.
+   - `stream`: if `true`, then stdout/stderr is printed in output block as available.
+   - `shell`: If given, then run command in provided shell.
+Supported: `'bash'`, `'powershell'`
+   - `path`: set working directory of command.
+   - `privileged`: Ask permission for an admin prompt---useful for local installation.
+Only supported in local connections.
+   - `user`: run command as as given user.
+* File content: `{type: 'file'}`.
+* File modifiers:
+   - `path`: **Required**.
+The path to place contents.
+   - `permission`: Set permissions of file, use any format given by supported by chmod (`u+x`, `700`).
+   - `user`: Owner of file.
+   - `mode`: If `'append'`, will add content to file instead of overwriting.

+* Script content: `{type: script}`.
+   - Execute content using the language of content in the first part of fence infostring.
+Supported: `js`.
+Create issue if another language is needed!

+* Conditions:
+  - `platform`: Allow cell to be executed only if connection is to given platform.
+Supported: `win32`, `darwin`, `linux`.
+  - `failed_when`: Node.js expression to evaluate whether command succeeded or not.
+For example, `'!stdout.includes("download completed.")'.

+Experimental features:
+  - `chart`: Create chart from cell output.
+  - `highlight`: Select text in output, and create a popover with more information.
+  - `block`: Select text in output, and create a box, with height rows.
+  - `range`: Select lines from cell to highlight.
+Useful for calling attention.
+  - `svg`: Render content as svg.

 ## Advanced Features